-Figure 5.
+Figure 8.
 When FADH2 is erroneously shown as a substrate of CII (1), a role of CII in oxidation of FADH2 from fatty acid oxidation is suggested as a consequence (2).
-Zoom into figures from (a) Jones, Bennett (2017); (b) Missaglia et al (2021); (c) Bansal et al (2019); (d) Beier et al (2015); (e) Himms-Hagen, Harper (2001).
+Zoom into figures from (a) Jones, Bennett (2017); (b) Missaglia et al (2021); (c) Bansal et al (2019); (d) https://themedicalbiochemistrypage.org/oxidative-phosphorylation-related-mitochondrial-functions/ (accessed 2023-03-21).

-6. Conclusions
+4. Conclusions

 There is currently ambiguity surrounding the precise role of Complex II in fatty acid oxidation.
-While Complex II is not essential for fatty acid oxidation, it plays a regulatory role by sensing changes in metabolic demand and activating the TCA cycle for oxidation of acetyl-CoA depending on the metabolic conditions.
+While Complex II is not essential for fatty acid oxidation, it plays a regulatory role by sensing changes in metabolic demand and activating the TCA cycle for oxidation of acetyl-Co depending on the metabolic conditions.
 This regulatory function may be particularly important during periods of low oxygen availability or high energy demand.
 The integration of FAO with the membrane-bound ETS (Wang et al 2019) has significant implications for understanding and treating disorders related to β -oxidation and oxidative phosphorylation.
 Using precisely defined terminology can prevent misunderstandings (Gnaiger et al 2020; footnotes in Supplement 1).
-Do misinformed diagrams - from ambiguous electron transfer (Suppl Figures S2 to S8) to presentation of CII as a H+ pump (Suppl Figure S9) - cast any doubts on the quality of the publication?
+Do erroneous diagrams - from ambiguous electron transfer (Suppl Figures S2 to S8) to presentation of CII as a H+ pump (Suppl Figure S9) - cast some doubts on the quality of the publication?
 Whether using iconic or symbolic elements in graphical representations, incorporating complementary text not only enhances the communication of intended meaning but diagrams will be improved in the process.
+When peer review provides insufficient help for corrections, post-peer review by editors and critical readers is required for revisions of articles which may be re-published as living communications (Gnaiger 2021).
+Clarification instead of perpetuation of Complex II ambiguities leads to a better representation of fundamental concepts of bioenergetics and helps to maintain the high scientific standards required for translating knowledge on metabolism into clinical solutions for mitochondrial diseases.